BioRRW/PUMA-App-Hosting/README.md

 PUMA (Process Automation, Uncertainty Quantification, Modeling, and Analytics) Services is a critical platform providing quantitative analysts at NWRC (National Wildlife Research Center) with tools for code sharing, workflow automation, and hosting R Shiny applications and PostgreSQL databases.

 This project involved a significant modernization and migration effort for an existing, inherited PUMA services deployment.

+## System Description

+The PUMA services platform leverages Docker Compose to orchestrate a suite of integrated services designed to support quantitative analysts at the NWRC.
+This system facilitates enhanced collaboration, streamlined workflows, and centralized data management.

+Key capabilities provided by the platform include:

+* **Code Sharing & Version Control:** Powered by a dockerized **GitLab** instance, enabling secure and centralized code collaboration, versioning, and project management for analytical scripts and small datasets.
+Access is facilitated via HTTP for work computers.
+* **Workflow Automation:** Supported through GitLab's CI/CD pipelines with dockerized GitLab Runners, capable of watching pipelines and processing data.
+Additionally, traditional shell tools accessed via SSH allow users to manage locally shared files and automate tasks like data downloads, pre-processing, and automated reporting.
+* **Shiny Application Hosting:** Dockerized **Shiny Server** instances host interactive R Shiny applications, making analytical tools accessible via web URLs.
+Deployments are managed using GitLab's CI/CD tools, with each project potentially having its own Shiny Server instance and read access to dedicated public project files.
+* **Database Hosting:** A dockerized **PostgreSQL** server provides robust database hosting for various projects.
+It includes administrative interfaces (like pgAdmin) and is backed up via a scheduled GitLab CI/CD pipeline configured to access network storage for secure data retention.

+Many settings for the repository and services are historically tailored to the NWRC environment, with services accessed via internal DNS mappings (e.g., `http://aapcoftc0ap00.usda.net/gitlab`).

 ## My Role & Contributions